zerstoeren/smb-scan/README.md

-SMB-Scan - This is a forked version of the original by Crypt0s.
+SMB-Scan - This is a complete rewrite v2 of the original by Crypt0s.
 Thanks to him for starting the project.
 Read below.
 ========

 Python-based SMB Share scanner -- scans a bunch of computers, outputs the file share, SMB version, and some banner information when available.